-HNRS 100 Honors University Seminar PLSC 312 Turf Management PLSC 101 Introduction to Plant Science PLSC 400A Special Problems in Plant Science (1 hr) PLSC 220 Greenhouse Management PLSC 400B Special Problems in Plant Science (2 hr) PLSC 225B Special Problems in Plant Science PLSC 400C Special Problems in Plant Science (3 hr) PLSC 284 Landscape Plants PLSC 422 Pest Management ANS 289C Special Topics-Vegetable Gardening AGSC 516 Contemporary Topic-Tree Nursery Management PLSC 301 Landscape Design & Contracting ANS 589A Special Topics-Practicum in College Teaching
+PLSC 101 Introduction to Plant Science PLSC 400A Special Problems in Plant Science (1 hr) PLSC 220 Greenhouse Management PLSC 400B Special Problems in Plant Science (2 hr) PLSC 225B Special Problems in Plant Science PLSC 400C Special Problems in Plant Science (3 hr) PLSC 284 Landscape Plants PLSC 422 Pest Management ANS 289C Special Topics-Vegetable Gardening PLSC 440 Nursery Management PLSC 301 Landscape Design & Contracting AGSC 516 Contemporary Topic-Tree Nursery Management PLSC 312 Turf Management ANS 589A Special Topics-Practicum in College Teaching

-Since Fall of 2015, there have been 14 courses taught.
+Since Fall of 2016, there have been 14 courses taught.
 The PLSC 400 courses are taught at different levels with one on one project intensity reflecting the hours of credit the student receives, so they are counted separately.
-In addition to required courses taught for the Agricultural Business/Plant Science concentration, I have offered elective courses such as Vegetable Gardening (ANS 289C) and Turf Management (PLSC 312).
+In addition to required courses taught for the Agricultural Business/Plant Science concentration, I have offered elective courses such as Vegetable Gardening (ANS 289C), Turf Management (PLSC 312), and Nursery Management (PLSC 440).
 Two graduate courses were also created and taught (AGSC 516 and ANS 589A) per request by the students and were in addition to my normal course load.
-In total, 876 students have taken and completed the courses offered with a 95% retention rate.
-Another 81 students are currently enrolled in Spring 2020 courses.